hackupstate/careers-in-code-sandbox/README.md

 ## Git Commands

-- `git log` - print a log of recent commits (scroll to the top to see most recent, then type `q` to quit) bopui
+- `git log` - print a log of recent commits (scroll to the top to see most recent, then type `q` to quit)
 - `git status` - print status of your local copy
 - `git add .` - stage "unstaged files" (red) so they're ready to commit
 - `git status` - run this again, the staged files should now be green